lukasturcani/stk/docs/source/basic_examples.rst

 :mod:`stk` allows you to place molecules into a :class:`.MoleculeDatabase`.
 Out-of-the-box, :mod:`stk` comes with support for a :class:`.MoleculeMongoDb`.
-In order to use it locally, you have to install MongoDb on your computer.
+In order to use it locally, you have to install MongoDB on your computer.
 You will then also have to install :mod:`pymongo` with::

     $ pip install pymongo

-Documentation for making sure your local MongoDb is working properly can be found here__.
+Documentation for making sure your local MongoDB is working properly can be found here__.

 __ https://api.mongodb.com/python/current/